skatt621/virtualflask/README.md

     cd /home/ubuntu/VirtualBox_IaC/WEBAPP
     python3 flaskapp.py

 2. Use the web interface to "Create New VM from ISO".
-Use the Ubuntu 16.04 Desktop ISO and use the name "Ubuntu_16_D_BASE".
+Use the Ubuntu 16.04.07 Desktop ISO and use the name "ubuntu_16_d_base".
+3. Login to the new VM over RDP.
-3. Change the username to "msudo".
+4. Change the username to "msudo".
-4. Change the password to "pass".
+5. Change the password to "pass".
-5. Install OpenSSH server and enable/start it.
+6. Install OpenSSH server and enable/start it.
-6. Allow password log in as well as root SSH.
+7. Allow password log in as well as root SSH.
-7. Power off the VM from the commandline like this:
+8. Power off the VM from the commandline like this:
     sudo shutdown 0

-8. Copy the VM files to the BASE directory like this:
+9. Copy the VM files to the BASE directory like this:
     cp -R ../VMS/Ubuntu_16_D_BASE ../BASE/Ubuntu_16_D_BASE

-9. Use the delete VM script to delete the VM from the VMS directory.
+10. Use the delete VM script to delete the VM from the VMS directory.
     ../VMEXE/dvm.sh Ubuntu_16_D_BASE

+11.  **ALTERNATIVELY** Download the tar archive "bases.tar.gz" from <Google Drive link>, place in the BASES directory, and extract.